onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 - Creation and management of Splunk alert rules for automated threat detection.
 - Vultr cloud environment setup and configuration for security lab deployments.
 - Implementation and management of firewall rules for network segmentation and security.
-- Ability to design and implement automated incident response workflows using Shuffler.
+- Ability to design and implement automated incident response workflows using Shuffle.
 - Enhanced knowledge of API integrations between security tools and communication platforms.
 - Development of skills in creating custom playbooks for threat detection and automated alerting.
 - Experience with real-time notification systems and escalation procedures in SOC environments.